21st century: Culture and politics

-War and violence have declined considerably compared to the 20th century, continuing the post-World War II trend called Long Peace.
+War and violence have declined considerably in the West compared to the 20th century, continuing the post-World War II trend called Long Peace.
 However, since the beginning of the 2020s, geopolitical tensions and wars have been rising across the world, as seen with the Russian invasion of Ukraine and Gaza war, the Tigray war, the Sudanese civil war, and the deterioration of China–United States relations.
-As of 2023, 14% of people in the world live within five kilometers of violent conflict; the highest number of ongoing conflicts across various regions than at any point since World War II.
+As of 2023, 14% of people in the world live within five kilometers of violent conflict; the highest number of ongoing conflicts across various since World War II.

 Poverty is still widespread globally, but fewer people live in the most extreme forms of poverty.
 In 1990, 37.9% of the world's population lived in extreme poverty; by 2022, this had dropped to just 9%.

 The Facebook–Cambridge Analytica data scandal drew international attention to the possible adverse effects of social media in influencing citizens' views, particularly regarding the 2016 United States presidential election.

 Population and urbanization

+Projected world population by 2100 based on the UN's medium population scenario.

 The world population was about 6.1 billion at the start of the 21st century and reached 8 billion by November 2022.
 It is estimated to reach nearly 8.6 billion by 2030, and 9.8 billion by 2050.
-According to the United Nations World Urbanization prospects, 60% of the world's human population is projected to live in megacities and megalopolises by 2030, 70% by 2050, and 90% by 2080.
+According to the United Nations World Urbanization prospects, 60% of the world's human population is projected to live in megacities and megalopolis/megalopolises by 2030, 70% by 2050, and 90% by 2080.

 Life expectancy has increased as child mortality continues to decline.
 A baby born in 2019, for example, will, on average (globally), live to 73 years — 27 years longer than the global average of someone born in 1950.
 10 million Britons (16% of the United Kingdom population) will, on average, live to 100 or older.

 Climate change remains a serious concern; United Nations Secretary-General António Guterres, for instance, has described it as an "existential threat" to humanity.
 Furthermore, the Holocene extinction event, the sixth-most significant extinction event in the Earth's history, continues with the widespread degradation of highly biodiverse habitats as a by-product of human activity.